GLArgiris/Targeted_attack_CR/README.md

 Key Dependencies:

 numpy: For numerical computations.
 scipy: For scientific computing and advanced mathematical functions.
 brainconn: For brain connectivity analysis and graph theory computations.
-matplotlib: For data visualization.
 pandas: For data manipulation and analysis.
 Ensure you have Python (>=3.8) installed before proceeding.

 # Scripts